Money approved for states to build car-charging network - KTVZ

 “Even if that charger that’s in that rural area isn’t used as much every day, we still need the infrastructure to supply them..
 We have gas stations that are used less in rural areas than they would be in a big city, but we need them for the demand.”

-Electric vehicle owners hailed the news and said they currently must take extra steps and precautions if they want to take their EVs on a long trip.
+Electric vehicle owners hailed the news and said they currently must take extra precautions if they want to take their EVs on a long trip.

 Bob Palrud of Spokane, Washington, says the small number of chargers in some rural areas of the West means he must carefully plot his travel routes to avoid running out of power.
 Palrud journeys three times yearly with his wife, Judy, to their cabin in Sheridan, Wyoming, and twice they’ve gotten so low on electricity coming through southeastern Montana that his vehicle automatically shut down some functions to conserve power.